 Economic Citizenship by Investment in St. Lucia

 St. Lucia’s economic by citizenship by investment programme will be the fifth of its kind in the Caribbean and is expected to be launched in early 2016.
-The St. Lucian government has specified that the programme is tailored towards foreigners with a net worth of at least USD $3,000,000 and there will be an annual cap of five hundred applications.
+The St. Lucian government has specified that the programme is tailored towards foreigners with a net worth of at least USD $3,000,000.
+An annual cap of five hundred applications has also been stipulated.
 The programme is expected to offer four routes to receive citizenship in the country.
 These routes are:

 1. Real estate investment